SaadNeverSad/cityBuilderDeluxe/README.md

 ## Project structure

 `game-backend/`: Backend written with Java and Jersey.
-`game-frontend`: frontend writtent with TypeScript and Angular
+`game-frontend`: frontend writtent with TypeScript and Angular.
-`game-doc`: UML diagrams of the frontend and the backend, REST API definition
+`game-doc`: UML diagrams of the frontend and the backend, REST API definition.

+The frontend and backend directories features another README to describe the project structure.